 Many of these ideas are on our "go to" list and some are suggestions from our Instagram community!
 We'd love to hear your suggestions as well!

-Here are 25 easy low-prep activities for toddlers!
+Here are 25 quick easy activities for toddlers!

 Add in dry noodles to a plastic tub and toss un some scoops or some other little toy animals (or bugs) like we did here.

 This is a favorite activity we learned from Busy Toddler!
 We also do it outside in a baby pool during the summer.